csphere/ffxiv-firmament-teamcraft-guide/README.md

 - select a DOL tab at the top of the Resource Control window
 - spam "Auto Select" -> "Request Inspection" until there is nothing left for approval
-- if the "Auto-Submit" button is grayed out, then you don't have anything for that class
+- if the "Auto-Submit" button is grayed out, then you don't have anything for that class.

 ![Resource Control](https://i.imgur.com/3Z12lEq.png)

 Once Skybuilders' materials are Approved, they can:

 - be used in crafting Collectables (the primary turn-ins in this process)
-- be traded and sold on the Market Board (some reasonable gil can be made here)
+- be traded and sold on the Market Board (some reasonable gil can be made here).

 <br>